nautechsystems/nautilus_trader/docs/concepts/message_bus.md

 :::note
 The current Redis implementation will maintain the `autotrim_mins` as a maximum width (plus roughly a minute, as streams are trimmed no more than once per minute).
-Rather than for instance a maximum lookback window based on the current wall clock time.
+Rather than a maximum lookback window based on the current wall clock time.
 :::

 The minimum supported Redis version is 6.2.0.